brainlife/brainlife.github.io/_pages/team.md

             <span class="title">Project Director</span>
         </td>
         <td width="60%">
-            Franco is the Director and Founder of brailife.io.
-His passion is to democratize psychological and brain science.
-Associate Professor in the Department of Psychology at the University of Texas, Austin.
-Franco holds a Ph.D. from New York University and a B.A. from the University of Rome La Sapienza.
-He has received Postdoctoral training at Columbia and Stanford University and held faculty positions at Indiana University.
-Franco's work spans multiple fields of psychology and neuroscience with contributions to understanding human behavior, brain function, and structure.
-He is a Fellow of the Association for Psychological Science and Psychonomics Society.
-Franco received awards such as a Microsoft Investigator Fellowship and Janet Taylor Spence Award.
-His work has been funded by the National Science Foundation, the National Institute of Health, the U.S. Department of Defense, the Association for Psychological Science, and Microsoft Research.
-He is Editorial Board member of Springer:Nature’s Scientific Data and Scientific Reports, as well as, Brain Structure and Function.
+            Franco is Director and Founder of brailife.io.
+Associate Professor in the Department of Psychology at the University of Texas, Austin, Franco holds a Ph.D. from New York University and a B.A. from the University of Rome La Sapienza.
+He received Postdoctoral training at Columbia and Stanford University and held faculty positions at Indiana University.
+Franco's research spans across psychology, computer science and neuroscience.
+He is a Fellow of the Association for Psychological Science and Psychonomics Society and received recognition such as a Microsoft Investigator Fellowship and Janet Taylor Spence Award.
+His work is funded by the National Science Foundation, the National Institute of Health, the U.S. Department of Defense, the Association for Psychological Science, and Microsoft.
         </td>
     </tr>
     <tr>